mts-ai/FastAPI-JSONAPI/docs/quickstart.rst

 In this section you will learn basic usage of FastAPI-JSONAPI around a small tutorial that uses the SQLAlchemy data layer.
-This tutorial shows you an example of a person and their computers.
+This tutorial shows you an example of a user and their computers.

 Advanced example
 ----------------